-Responses: June 27, 2014
+Responses: February 7, 2014

 The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.

-The parties should not submit courtesy copies of all these submissions to chambers.
+Note well: the parties also must submit courtesy copies of all these submissions to chambers.

-8. Final Pretrial Conference: July 8, 2014 at 4:00 p.m.
+6. Final Pretrial Conference: February 24, 2014 at 8:30 a.m.

-Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-9. Trial: July 14, 2014 at 9:00 a.m.
+7. Trial: February 24, 2014 at 9:00 a.m.